 - Protein: 2 grams

 - Net carbs: 4 grams

 The serving size of the hummus is approximately the size of a golf ball, smaller than your typical serving.
 Despite these small amounts, it contains a solid 4 grams of total carbohydrates.
-Most flavors, such as herbs, species, peppers, and garlic do not alter the carb amount or the number of other nutrients.
+Most flavours, such as herbs, species, peppers, and garlic do not alter the carb amount or the number of other nutrients.

 What do food experts suggest about hummus?

 Let’s ascertain whether hummus, the beloved snack amongst dieters is keto-friendly or not?

 As we clarified earlier, chickpeas, also known as garbanzo beans, are the major ingredient of hummus.
 According to the US Department of Agriculture, a cup of garbanzo beans comprises 45 grams of carbohydrates.
 When chickpeas or other beans are transformed into hummus, the total carb content is about 49 grams.

 A spokesperson for the Chicago-based Academy of Nutrition and Dietetics, Robert Foroutan, suggests that a meager amount of hummus can potentially fit into your diet.